Analysis | Fox News viewers are more confident in Trump on coronavirus than are Republicans

 But a television network focused on promoting Trump and his politics emerged anyway.
 That was Fox News, which pivoted from some initial skepticism of Trump’s candidacy to a robust embrace of his agenda and presidency.
 Over the course of Trump’s time in office, we’ve repeatedly seen that Fox News viewers often exceed Republicans overall in the fervency of their support for the president.
-Last October, for example, we reported that Republicans who identified Fox as their primary source of news were the group most likely to say that there was almost nothing Trump could do for them to view him with disapproval.
+Last October, for example, we reported Republicans who identified Fox as their primary source of news were the group most likely to say there was almost nothing Trump could do for them to view him with disapproval.
 More than half of Fox Republicans held that position.

-That exceptional confidence extends to Trump’s handling of the most serious crisis of his presidency, the emergence of a new strain of coronavirus that has already infected thousands of Americans.
+That exceptional confidence extends to Trump’s handling of the most serious crisis of his presidency, the emergence of a new strain of coronavirus that has infected thousands of Americans.

-Data released by Pew Research Center on Tuesday show that those who identify Fox News as their main source of election news are heavily likely to say that they are “very confident” in Trump’s handling of the outbreak.
-Two-thirds of Fox News viewers hold that position, compared to only half of Republicans and Republican-leaning independents.
-Nine-in-10 Fox News viewers say they are either very or somewhat confident in Trump’s handling of the situation, compared to 8-in-10 Republicans/leaners — and less than half of respondents overall.
+Data released by Pew Research Center on Tuesday show that those who identify Fox News as their main source of election news are heavily likely to say they are “very confident” in Trump’s handling of the outbreak.
+Two-thirds of Fox News viewers hold that position, compared with only half of Republicans and Republican-leaning independents.
+Nine in 10 Fox News viewers say they are either very or somewhat confident in Trump’s handling of the situation, compared with 8 in 10 Republicans/leaners — and less than half of respondents overall.

 Republicans and Fox News viewers are both about as likely to say that the media broadly has either slightly or greatly exaggerated the threat posed by the virus.
 Fox News viewers are much less likely than respondents overall to say that Trump hasn’t taken the risks posed by the virus seriously.

-Note: Update: On a related note.